 Anxiety is something many of us experience, but when it becomes a regular part of your day, it can feel overwhelming.
 For women navigating the challenges of work, relationships, family, and personal well-being, anxiety can sneak into different areas of life, often without us realising its full impact.
-Anxiety often weaves its way into daily life in ways we might not fully notice at first.

 Do you find yourself endlessly overthinking, even about seemingly simple decisions?
 Anxiety can turn minor choices into overwhelming dilemmas, leaving you stuck in a loop of “what ifs.”
-Whether it’s deciding what to wear, choosing where to eat, or making bigger life decisions, anxiety fuels fear of making the “wrong” choice.
+Whether it’s deciding what to wear, choosing where to eat, or making bigger life decisions, anxiety fuels the fear of making the “wrong” choice.
 This fear can stem from a deep desire for control or perfectionism, common traits in individuals with anxiety.

 For example, you may replay potential outcomes in your head, weighing every possible scenario to avoid regret or failure.
 While this can feel like being thorough, it often leads to procrastination, indecision, and increased stress.
 Over time, this pattern erodes self-confidence, as even small victories feel overshadowed by the mental exhaustion of getting there.